 The Company's capital structure includes equity and working capital.
 In managing its capital structure, the Company considers future investment and acquisition opportunities, potential credit available and potential issuances of new equity.
 The Company's objective is to maintain a flexible capital structure that will allow it to execute its stated business.
+There was no change in the Company's strategy or objective in managing capital since the prior year.
+There are no externally imposed capital requirements at year end.
 Upon acquiring investment properties and operating businesses, the Company will strive to balance its proportion of debt and equity within its capital structure in accordance with the needs of the continuing business.
 The Company may, from time to time, issue shares and adjust its spending to manage current and projected proportions as deemed appropriate.

-2018 \$ 201 7 \$
+2019 \$ 2018 \$

-Current assets Current liabilities 4,809,169 (1,233,025) 4,863,414 (517,077)
+Current assets Current liabilities 5,809,586 (825,506) 4,809,169 (1,233,025)

-Working capital 3,576,144 4,346,337
+Working capital 4,984,080 3,576,144

 The method used by the Company to monitor its capital is based on an assessment of the Company's working capital position relative to its projected obligations.
-At December 31, 2018, the Company's working capital was \$3,576,144 (2017 - \$4,346,337).
+At December 31, 2019, the Company's working capital was \$4,984,080 (2018 - \$3,576,144).